mikeal200/MoodyBluez/README.md

 ### Class Diagram Description

-The day class will handle the date, string, and description.
-The day class will have methods to set and get the date and mood.
+The date class will be connected to the entry class and have a description for each day of the week.

-The mood class will deal with the mood and description and will connect to the Day class.
+The mood class will deal with identifying each mood and a string that will hold the description of how the user felt.

-The entry class will deal with all the details of each entry such as the entry, description, and day.
+The entry class will deal with all the details of each entry.
+It will identify the day of the week, connects it with the mood, and a string will hold the reason for the user.

 ## JSON Schema